Openmesh-Network/legacy-openrd-contracts/docs/Tasks/Tasks.md

 Releases a part of the reward to the executor without marking the task as complete.

-*Will fetch balanceOf to set the budget afterwards, can be used in case funds where sent manually to increase the budget.*
+*Will fetch balanceOf to set the budget afterwards, can be used in case funds where sent manually to the escrow to sync the budget.*

 #### Parameters